Stradivarius winds flower unheard

 “Your dress revealed our plans.”

 “Captain Harris has seen war.
 Stylishness won’t keep secrets from her.
 It celebrates them with a Victory Number.
-We will follow her suggestion and wait for our NCO friends to return to the room.”
+We will follow her suggestion and wait for our new friends to return to the room.”

 “How will we test the waters with Rosie?”